Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Netflix made an operating income of $4.6 billion in 2020.
 But it had only $1.9 billion in positive free cash flow for that year.
 Yet, that was an enormous improvement because it had just come out of a prickly $3.3 billion negative free cash flow situation in 2019.
 It also had a colossal $15 billion debt at the start of 2021.

-But the streaming service claims it is not a house of cards.
-It expects to break even in cash-flow terms by the end of 2021.
+But the streaming service claimed it wasn’t a house of cards.
+It promised to break even in cash-flow terms by the end of 2021.

 So you might wonder, where does Netflix spend its billions?

-But there’s another investment category that doesn’t get as much attention, at least on Wall Street: Netflix AWS costs.
+But there’s another investment category that doesn’t get as much attention, at least on Wall Street: Netflix costs on AWS — something that we care deeply about.

 Netflix’s cloud spend remained a secret for the longest time, until now.
-Various sources estimate Netflix AWS cost at $9.6 million per month in 2019.
+Netflix’s AWS costs were estimated at $9.6 million per month in 2019, according to several sources.

-Netflix revealed it would spend over $1 billion on “streaming services and cloud computing costs” through 2023.
-That would average Netflix’s AWS cloud services costs at over $27.78 million per month.
+Back then, Netflix revealed it would spend over $1 billion on “streaming services and cloud computing costs” through 2023.
+Netflix would spend $27.78 million per month on AWS cloud services, according to that plan.

 Netflix uses AWS for almost everything cloud computing.
-That includes online storage, recommendation engine, video transcoding, databases, and analytics.
-So most of the $1 billion Netflix plans to spend on cloud services will go to Amazon Cloud Services.
+That includes online storage, a recommendation engine, video transcoding, databases, and analytics.
+So most of the $1 billion Netflix plans to spend on cloud services will go into Amazon Cloud Services.

-How much Netflix's AWS bill costs reflects its utilization of over 100,000 server instances, according to Amazon Web Services.
+The AWS bill for Netflix reflects the number of servers it utilizes, over 100,000 server instances, according to Amazon Web Services.

-But that was in 2017 before Netflix grew to 204 million subscribers by the end of 2020.
+But that was in 2017 before Netflix grew to over 231 million subscribers in 2023.

 Credit: Netflix